aoide-org/aoide-rs/CONTRIBUTING.md

 * Use separate commits when moving or renaming files and when fixing formatting issues with `rustfmt`
 * Don't accidentilly check in any temporary files

 Make sure that the code compiles without errors.
-The only exeception is allowed for tests that might neither compile nor succeed for an intermediate commit.
+The only exception is allowed for tests that might neither compile nor succeed for an intermediate commit.

 Try *really* hard to follow [The seven rules of a great Git commit message]: